IN THE LAND OF BLOOD AND MONEY:

-A curious and vibrantly colourful film that curiously saw the time travellin’ and fittingly DC based Princess Diana “Wonder Woman Prince-played again by Aspell in a prologue flashback and mostly by Gadot, respectively-team up again in 1984 two years into the dread allegorical Zone Wars with a curiously wished for and reincarnated Steve Trevor-played again by Pine-and, with the help of the famous invisible plane, to curiously triumph over the equally wishful and implicitly Donald Trump and Stormy Daniels linked con man Maxwell Lorenzano aka Maxwell “Max” Lord and geology/gemoloy/lithology expert Doctor Barbara Minvera aka “Cheetah”-played by Pedro Pascal and Kristen Wiig, respectively-perhaps as a way to implicitly exorcise the corrosive, divisive and tragicomic spirit of Trump from the American national consciousness in anticipation of a decisive re-election defeat in November of 2020.
-Indeed, the sight and sound of Lord taking the U.S. Presidency from the President Ronald Reagan evoking and implicitly linked POTUS-played by Stuart Milligan-towards the end of the film affirmed the implicit link of Lord to Trump.
-Curiously, in the sight and sound of Lord renouncing the wishful power granted to him by the Dreamstone, a deceptively helpful stone created by Dechalafrea Ero, the God of Lies and Duke of Deception, in order to bring harmony back to the Earth and to save his son Alistair-played by Lucian Perez-in the end, Jenkins also allowed Trump to redeem himself in a way that he never did in reality.
+Curiously, the film saw the time travellin’ Amazon Princess Diana aka Diana Prince aka “Wonder Woman”-played again by Aspell in a prologue flashback and mostly by Gadot, respectively-team up again in 1984 two years into the dread allegorical Zone Wars with a wished for and reincarnated Capt.
+Steve Trevor-played again by Pine-and, with the help of the famous invisible plane, curiously triumph over the equally wishful and implicitly Donald Trump and Stormy Daniels linked con man Maxwell “Max” Lord and geology/gemology/lithology expert Doctor Barbara Minerva aka “Cheetah”-played by Pedro Pascal and Kristen Wiig, respectively-perhaps as a way to implicitly exorcise the corrosive, divisive, nutty and tragicomic spirit of Trump from the American consciousness after a hoped for defeat in the November 2020 election.
+Indeed, the sight and sound of Lord taking the U.S. presidency from the President Ronald Reagan evoking and implicitly linked POTUS-played by Stuart Milligan-towards the end of the film affirmed the implicit link of Lord to Trump.
+Curiously, in the sight and sound of Lord renouncing the wishful power granted to him by the legendary Dreamstone, a deceptively helpful stone created by Dechalafrea Ero, the god of lies and duke of deception, in order to bring health and harmony back to Earth and to save his son Alistair-played by Lucian Perez-in the end, Jenkins also allowed Trump to redeem himself in a way that he never did in reality.

-In addition, Jenkins also implicitly roasted Walt Disney in the form of power lusting Egyptian Emir Said Bin Abydos-played by Amr Waked.
-Indeed, the film’s allusions to the twilit, allegorical, Ozian themed and Lucas executive produced Spielberg indie docufeature films RAIDERS OF THE LOST ARK (1981), INDIANA JONES AND THE TEMPLE OF DOOM (1984) and INDIANA JONES AND THE LAST CRUSADE (1989) affirmed the implicit interest in Disney, given that the Mouse House now oversaw the Indiana Jones films after Lucas sold Lucasfilm Ltd. and Industrial Light and Magic (ILM) to Disney in 2012.
+In addition, Jenkins implicitly roasted Walt Disney in the form of power lusting Egyptian Emir Said Bin Abydos-played by Amr Waked.
+Indeed, the film’s allusions to the twilit, allegorical, Ozian themed and Lucas executive produced Spielberg indie docufeature films RAIDERS OF THE LOST ARK (1981), INDIANA JONES AND THE TEMPLE OF DOOM (1984) and INDIANA JONES AND THE LAST CRUSADE (1989) affirmed the implicit interest in Disney, reminding us that the Mouse House now oversaw the Indiana Jones films after Lucas sold Lucasfilm Ltd. and his special f/x firm, Industrial Light and Magic (ILM), to Disney in 2012.
 Indeed, the resemblance of Alistair to Ke Huy Quan, who played Short Round in INDIANA JONES AND THE TEMPLE OF DOOM, affirmed the film’s links to the Indiana Jones films.
-Last but not least, Jenkins also implicitly roasted Clint Eastwood in the form of a robbery gang leader-played by James C. Burke.
+Last but not least, Jenkins also implicitly roasted Clint Eastwood in the form of a leader-played by James C. Burke-of a gang that robbed a jewelry store in hopes of finding the Dreamstone at the beginning of the film.
 At any rate, WONDER WOMAN 1984 was more implicit support for Jolie, and hopefully inspire her it would to send another moving, unflinching and memorable allegorical dispatch to audiences from deep inside twilit and haunted Hollywood…in the land of blood and money.